pmhenry/VCFriend/README.md

 	 -i [ --input ]          Input VCF or Matrix

 	 -o [ --output ]         Name of Output File

-  SNP_STAT:
-	Returns two summary table of stats at the individual variant level and averages of the same stats at the chromosome level.

-	OPTIONS:
-	 -i [ --input ]          Input VCF File

-	 -o [ --output ]         Name of Output File Suffix

 ########################################

 Last Updated: February 7th, 2020